emipa606/CombatTraining/README.md

 # Feature: Weapon selection now takes into account the dummy's designation.

-# Bug Fix: A bug was fixed which caused pawns to not retrieve their old weapons if the designation was removed.[\h1]
+# Bug Fix: A bug was fixed which caused pawns to not retrieve their old weapons if the designation was removed.

 # Contributers